What to Expect from a Lung Cancer Screening

 Lung cancer screenings are non-invasive and only take a few minutes.
 Here's what you can expect from one.

 If you are worried about your lung cancer risk, you should consider talking to your doctor about lung cancer screening.
-Lung cancer screening with low-dose CT scans (LDCT) has been shown to reduce the risk of dying from lung cancer.
+Annual lung cancer screenings with low-dose CT scans (LDCT) has been shown to reduce deaths from lung cancer.
 It catches lung cancer earlier when it is more curable.
 The steps below will help you know what you can expect from the lung cancer screening process.
-Each hospital and medical center operates a little differently, so you might encounter these steps in a slightly different order.
+Each hospital and medical center function a little differently, so you might encounter these steps in a slightly different order.

 1. Talk to your doctor about whether or not you are eligible for lung cancer screening.

 The first step is finding out if you meet the high-risk criteria for screening.
 The criteria are based on your age, smoking history, and additional risk factors.
 It is important to remember that your doctor does not necessarily think you have cancer if they suggest a screening test.
-LDCT screening for lung cancer is similar to other screening tests, like mammograms and colonoscopies.
+LDCT screening for lung cancer is similar to other screening tests, like mammograms and colonoscopies, and is recommended to be done annually.

 2. If you meet the high-risk criteria, your doctor will have a shared-decision making discussion with you to help you decide if you want to do lung cancer screening.